-- The radioactivity of certain radionuclides (including 3H) in the Molse Nete is abnormally high even though the nuclear industrial activities in the region of Mol-Dessel comply with the stipulated discharge limits; - Natural radioactivity due to 226Ra (highly radiotoxic with a very long physical period 1620 years, with gaseous 222Rn, 210Pb as descendants 22 years physical period) in the Grote Laak and Winterbeek as well as in the Grote Nete (and to a lesser extent in the Ruppel) is not negligible.
+- The radioactivity of certain radionuclides (including H) in the Molse Nete is abnormally high even though the nuclear industrial activities in the region of Mol-Dessel comply with the stipulated discharge limits; - Natural radioactivity due to Ra (highly radiotoxic with a very long physical period 1620 years, with gaseous Rn, Pb as descendants 22 years physical period) in the Grote Laak and Winterbeek as well as in the Grote Nete (and to a lesser extent in the Ruppel) is not negligible.
 On the other hand, the situation of the hydrographic network of the Nete needs to be monitored very carefully:

-• The radiological anomalies observed for 226Ra constitute a greater problem in reality: a high level of pollution through heavy metals.
-Although the companies discharging into these watercourses have made great efforts to treat their waste water so as reduce the impact on the ecosystem, the quantities of radioactivity they discharge, which come on top of a "history", are still not negligible and need to be reduced.
+• The radiological anomalies observed for Ra constitute a greater problem in reality: a high level of pollution through heavy metals.
+Although the companies discharging into these watercourses have made great efforts in waste water treatment, reducing its impact on the ecosystem and that phosphate production has stopped, the " legacy " of their discharges are still to be remediated.